Glycineeeee/glycineeeee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Master's student in Computer Science at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
-My research interests lie in developing efficient and trustworthy machine learning systems and algorithms for real-world intelligent applications.
+My research interests lie in developing efficient and trustworthy machine learning systems and algorithms for real-world intelligent applications, with a focus on privacy-preserving machine learning, LLM security & privacy, data security & privacy, and IoT security & privacy.
 I am actively seeking <span style='color: red;'>Ph.D. opportunities for Fall 2026</span> worldwide.
 I welcome inquiries regarding relevant positions or collaborations.
 Please feel free to contact me via <a href="mailto:jingmiao@mail.ustc.edu.cn">email</a>.
 You can find my CV <a href="https://Glycineeeee.github.io/files/CV_Jingmiao_Zhang.pdf" target="_blank">here</a>.

 # Education {#education}